-Interactive real-time applications, such as Digital Media, need low latency response times from the operating system, but changing interrupt thread behavior is undesirable.
-In this case, priority range 110 through 199 is best suited.
-These priorities allow execution ahead of system daemons but behind interrupt threads.
-Threads running at a higher priority than the system daemon threads should never run for more than a few milliseconds at a time, to preserve system responsiveness.
+Interactive real-time applications (such as digital media) need low latency response times from the operating system, but changing interrupt thread behavior is undesirable.
+In this case, priority range 110 through and including 199 is the best choice, allowing execution ahead of system daemons but behind interrupt threads.
+Applications in this range are typically cooperating with a device driver, in which case the correct priority for the application is the priority of the device driver interrupt thread minus 50.
+If the application is multi-threaded, and multiple priorities are warranted, then priorities of threads should be no greater than the priority of the device driver interrupt thread minus 50.
+Note that threads running at a higher priority than system daemon threads should never run for more than a few milliseconds at a time, in order to preserve system responsiveness.